 The Pershing Square Sohn Prize for Young Investigators in Cancer Research provides young, greater New York area-based scientists the freedom to take risks and pursue their boldest research at a stage when traditional funding is lacking.
 In the quest for cures, the Prize accelerates the collaboration between academia and industry.
 Prize winners each receive $200,000 a year for up to three years.

-Scientific excellence: Scientific merit as determined by the Pershing Square Sohn Prize Scientific Advisory Council and the Prize Advisory Board.
+Scientific excellence: Scientific merit will be evaluated and determined by the Pershing Square Sohn Prize Scientific Review Council and Prize Advisory Board.
+For more insight please review our panel of board members and archive of past winning proposals on our website: http://psscra.org.

-Application to cancer: Proposals that articulate a clearly defined application to cancer will be favored.
-Goal is to advance research in new ways that will have an impact on understanding, diagnosis, prevention and/or treatment of cancer.
+Application to cancer: Proposals that articulate a clearly defined application to cancer will be preferred.
+The goal is to advance research in new ways that will have an impact on understanding, diagnosis, prevention and/or treatment of cancer.

 An applicant who is not a U.S. citizen or permanent resident, by submitting an application for this funding, assures that his/her visa status will provide sufficient time to complete the project and grant term within the United States.
 Investigators need not be specifically trained in cancer research; however, they should be working in an environment capable of conducting high quality, high impact cancer research.

-The application portal for the 2020 Pershing Square Sohn Prize for Young Investigators in Cancer Research is not yet open.
+The application portal for the 2021 Pershing Square Sohn Prize for Young Investigators in Cancer Research has closed.

 If you have any questions regarding the Prize, please contact us at firstname.lastname@example.org.